 A-level / IB Higher Level Music or an equivalent is essential for Music applicants.
 Beyond this there are no required subjects: humanities, languages and sciences are all good choices.

-Following your UCAS application you will be asked to submit a harmony or counterpoint exercise, and/or an original composition; and an historical or analytical essay, preferably on music, but another subject is acceptable.
+Following your UCAS application you will be required to submit a harmony or counterpoint exercise, and/or an original composition; and an historical or analytical essay, preferably on music, but another subject is acceptable.
 We will provide information on how to submit this after 15th October.

 Students invited for interview at King's will be separately interviewed by at least two academics in early December.
 The academics will be interested in exploring not just the present state of your knowledge and musical interests but also your potential to flourish and develop further.
 During your interviews you will be required to comment on a short piece of music and a passage of text relating to music history; you will have opportunity to study these materials beforehand.
 You may also be required to comment on unprepared scores.